DefTruth/torchlm/README.md

 </div>

 ## 🤠🎯 Evaluating
-In **torchlm**, each model have a high level and user-friendly APIs named `apply_evaluating` for evaluation.
+In **torchlm**, each model have a high level and user-friendly API named `apply_evaluating` for evaluation.
 This method will calculate the NME, FR and AUC for eval dataset.
 Here is an example of [PIPNet](https://github.com/jhb86253817/PIPNet).

 ```python
 from torchlm.models import pipnet